lucia-auth/lucia/documentation-v3/src/content/main/upgrade-v3/sqlite.md

 WHERE substr(id, 1, instr(id, ':')-1) = 'email';
 ```

-Alternatively, you can store the user's credentials in the user table.
+Alternatively, you can store the user's credentials in the user table if you only work with email/password.
 Unfortunately, since SQLite's `ALTER` statement only supports a limited number of operations, you'd have to recreate tables that references the user table.

 ```sql
 BEGIN TRANSACTION;